tildetown/nicethings/README.md

 # nicethings

-A program for shared Unix servers, specifically [tilde.town](https://tilde.town), to cheer people up .
+A program for shared Unix servers, specifically [tilde.town](https://tilde.town), to cheer people up.

 # Table of Contents